NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   6. ` }`
   7. `}`

 Whenever you set the `currentSpeed` property of an `AutomaticCar` instance, the property’s `didSet` observer sets the instance’s `gear` property to an appropriate choice of gear for the new speed.
 Specifically, the property observer chooses a gear that is the new `currentSpeed` value divided by `10`, rounded down to the nearest integer, plus `1`.
-A speed of `10.0` produces a gear of `1`, and a speed of `35.0` produces a gear of `4`:
+A speed of `35.0` produces a gear of `4`:

   1. `let automatic = AutomaticCar()`
   2. `automatic.currentSpeed = 35.0`